Skip to main content

 tip

-Before burning the Ubuntu system image, please make the following preparations:
+Before burning the Ubuntu system image, please prepare the following:

 caution